 - On MacOS Monterey & Earlier:- Go to Apple Logo from the top Mac Menu > System Preferences > Keyboard > Click on the Plus sign to add another language and add.

-Now change Mac Typing Language using Shortcut or From top Mac menu, Using the following solutions.
+Now change Mac Typing Language using Shortcut or from the top Mac menu, using the following solutions.

 Solution 1: Change Default Language Change Keyboard Shortcut on Mac

-Some Mac users reported mac language change shortcut [Option-Control-Space bar] for changing Mac Typing language not working. to change it, follow the below steps,
+Some Mac users reported mac language change shortcut [Option-Control-Space bar] for changing Mac Typing language not working. to change it, follow the steps below,

 On MacOS Ventura